Chawan Repaired Using Kintsugi

 What Are The Kintsugi Repair Methods?

-In the 16th century, a significant shift happened in the world of Japanese tea ceremony.
-Before this era, the tea ceremony was about lavish and luxury.
+In the 16th century, a significant shift happened in the world of the Japanese tea ceremony.
+Before this era, the tea ceremony was about lavishness and luxury.
 However, tea ceremony masters chose to change these ideals.
-In turn, prizing items that had a used and rugged appearance.
-This change in ideals is deeply tied into the concept of wabi-sabi that tea masters still value in the Japanese tea ceremony to this day.
+In turn, prizing items with a used, rugged appearance.
+This shift in ideals is closely tied to the concept of wabi-sabi, which tea masters still value in the Japanese tea ceremony to this day.

 Repairing a cup or teapot using kintsugi symbolizes Zen ideals.
 Hence, we should cherish and fix even broken pots using great care and mastery.
 In this way, we can honor the times it has given us.

 There is a story about the great tea master Sen no Rikyu, one of the founders of wabi-sabi.
-Once he attended a dinner.
-There, the host hoped to impress the tea master with one of his marvelous collection pieces of antique pottery from China.
-However, the master didn’t but so glance at it and enjoyed the simple scenery from outside the window.
+Once, he attended a dinner.
+There, the host hoped to impress the tea master with one of his marvelous pieces from his collection of antique Chinese pottery.
+However, the master didn’t just glance at it; he also enjoyed the simple scenery outside the window.
 Consequently, after the dinner, the host smashed the pottery in despair.
 Other attendees gathered the broken pieces and repaired them with kintsugi.
-The next time Sen no Rikyu came to visit he looked at the repaired jar and simply said: ‘Now it is magnificent’.
+The next time Sen no Rikyu came to visit, he looked at the repaired jar and simply said: ‘Now it is magnificent. ’

 Is Kintsugi Food Safe?